dotnet/corefx/pkg/Microsoft.NETCore.Platforms/readme.md

 - `[architecture]` can contain any characters other than `-`.
 Typically: `x86`, `x64`, `arm`, `arm64`
 - `[additional qualifiers]` can be things like `aot`.
 Used to further differentiate different platforms.

+For all of these we strive to make them something that can be uniquely discoverable at runtime, so that a RID may be computed from an executing application.
+As such these properties should be derivable from `/etc/os-release` or similar platform APIs / data.

+###Binary compatibility
+Binary compatibility is represented through imports.
+If a platform is considered binary compatible with another version of the same platform, or a specific version of another platform, then it can import that platform.
+This permits packages to reuse assets that were built for the imported platform on the compatible platform.
+Binary compatibility here is a bit nebulous because inevietably different platforms will have observable differences that can cause compatibility problems.
+For the purposes of RIDs we'll try to represent compatibility as versions of a platform that are explicitly advertised as being compatible with a previous version and/or another platform and don't have any known broad breaking changes.

 ###Import convention
 Imports should be used when the added RID is considered compatible with an existing RID.
 1. Architecture-specific RIDs should first import the architecture-less RID.
-EG: `ubuntu.14.10-x64` should first import `ubuntu.14.10`.
+EG: `osx.10.11-x64` should first import `osx.10.11`.
 2. Architecture-specific RIDs that are compatible with a previous version RID for the same OS should then import the previous version, architecture specific RID.
-EG: `ubuntu.14.10-x64` should then import `ubuntu.14.04-x64`.
+EG: `osx.10.11-x64` should then import `osx.10.10-x64`.
 If there is no earlier compatible/supported version, then a versionless RID should be imported.
-EG: `ubuntu14.04-x64` should import `ubuntu-x64`.
+EG: `osx.10.10-x64` should import `osx-x64`.
 3. Architecture-less RIDs that are compatible with a previous version RID for the same OS should then import the previous version, architecture neutral RID.
-EG: `ubuntu.14.10` should import `ubuntu.14.04`.
+EG: `osx.10.11` should import `osx.10.10`.
 If there is no earlier compatible/supported version, then a versionless RID should be imported.
-EG: `ubuntu14.04` should import `ubuntu`.
+EG: `osx.10.10` should import `osx`.
-4. Version-less RIDs shoudld import an OS category.
-EG: `ubuntu-x64` should import `linux-x64`, `ubuntu` should import `linux`.
+4. Version-less RIDs should import an OS category.
+EG: `osx-x64` should import `unix-x64`, `osx` should import `unix`.